i-dot-ai/automatilib/README.md

 * `COLA_COGNITO_USER_POOL_ID`: In AWS, go to your cognito user pool, in the top table called `User pool overview`, your `User pool ID` is there
 * `COLA_LOGIN_URL`: Ask the COLA team for this URL
 * `COLA_JWT_REGEX_PATTERN`: This is one you can adjust how you want to, the baseline is `(?<=:).*(?=\.)`
+* `COLA_LOGIN_FAILURE` - This should be a route in your app, if not specified the user will get a raw 401 plain text message.

 ## To make use of COLA